Fractal curve

-A fractal curve is, loosely, a mathematical curve whose shape retains the same general pattern of irregularity, regardless of how high it is magnified, that is, its graph takes the form of a fractal.
-In general, fractal curves are nowhere rectifiable curves — that is, they do not have finite length — and every subarc longer than a single point has infinite length.
+A fractal curve is loosely a mathematical curve whose shape retains the same general pattern of irregularity, regardless of how high it is magnified or scaled, that is, its graph is either space-filling or takes the form of a fractal.

+In general, fractal curves are nowhere rectifiable — that is, they do not have finite length — and every subarc longer than a single point has infinite length.

 A famous example is the boundary of the Mandelbrot set.

-Fractal curves in nature
+In nature

-Fractal curves and fractal patterns are widespread, in nature, found in such places as broccoli, snowflakes, feet of geckos, frost crystals, and lightning bolts.
+Fractal curves and fractal patterns are widespread in nature, found in such places as broccoli, snowflakes, feet of geckos, frost crystals, and lightning bolts.

 See also Romanesco broccoli, dendrite crystal, trees, fractals, Hofstadter's butterfly, Lichtenberg figure, and self-organized criticality.

-Dimensions of a fractal curve
+Dimension

-Most of us are used to mathematical curves having dimension one, but as a general rule, fractal curves have different dimensions, also see fractal dimension and list of fractals by Hausdorff dimension.
+Mathematical curves are one dimensional spaces.
+However, fractal curves have different fractal dimension or Hausdorff dimension (see list of fractals by Hausdorff dimension).